Advice - General / Getting your money

 The freelance can then use the statement as a basis for sorting out any under-payment.
 This practice is especially useful where there are several payments due for different items.

 It may, sometimes, be reasonable for someone starting out in journalism or in a new field to agree to do one article on the basis that it will be used and paid for if it is suitable.
-Some well-known writers may choose to write first and hawk the result around, specifying "if you are interested in using this, please contact me within seven days to discuss terms".
+Some well-known writers may choose to write first and hawk the result around, specifying, for example: "if you are interested in using this, please contact me within seven days to discuss terms".
+Some photographers will often work this way.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to firstname.lastname@example.org please.
 You may find the glossary helpful.